pnolan89/react-lifecycle/react-lifecycle.md

 This is the first method invoked in error handling.
 The value returned from this method is used to update the component's state.

 #### componentDidCatch()
-Similar to componentDidMount(), this method is used to make asynchronous function calls after the error has been thrown, such as logging the error details to an external service.
+This method is invoked immediately after the error has been thrown.
+Similar to componentDidMount(), this method is used to make asynchronous function calls, such as logging the error details to an external service.

 ## Conclusion